When Can Babies Have Peanut Butter And Other Allergens?

 When your baby begins solids, you may want to track foods that can trigger an allergic response.
 This way, you can quickly spot the allergenic trigger [7].

 An allergic reaction to food can happen immediately or hours after offering your baby an allergen.
+When introducing solids, watch out for these food allergy symptoms:

-• 1 - 4 hours of eating food: Digestive troubles, such as diarrhea or repetitive vomiting [1].
+• Within 1 - 4 hours of eating food: Digestive troubles, such as diarrhea or repetitive vomiting [1].

 What can I do if my baby has been diagnosed with a food allergy?

-One of the most common allergies in babies is cows milk protein allergy or CMPA.
+One of the most common allergies in babies is cow’s milk protein allergy or CMPA.
 This condition can affect between 2% and 7.5% of kids under the age of 12 months old [10], [11].

 If your baby has been diagnosed with CMPA, it’s best that they avoid cow’s milk and other dairy products such as: